aplteam/Tester2/docs/Tester2-Reference.md

 Use one of these to assign an explicit result within any test function.
 The advantages of this approach:

 1. Much more readable than an integer
-2. You can easily search for, say, `_InActive`, while searching for its number is pointless
+2. You can easily search for, say, `_InActive`, while searching for its number might well be pointless

 Notes: